falconry/falcon/docs/user/tutorial-asgi.rst

             self._config.redis_host)

 .. warning::
-    The Lifespan Protocol is an optional extention; please check if your ASGI server of choice implements it.
+    The Lifespan Protocol is an optional extension; please check if your ASGI server of choice implements it.

     ``uvicorn`` (that we picked for this tutorial) supports Lifespan.